AgentAsk: Multi-Agent Systems Need to Ask: Introduction

 A growing body of recent research attempts to improve the reliability of MAS.
 One direction emphasizes structured roles and workflow governance, enforcing explicit hierarchies and protocols to reduce miscommunication \citep{metagpt,chatdev,agentverse,yu2025netsafe}.
 Another line refines orchestration and prompting strategies, leveraging prompt engineering and search to better allocate tasks \citep{gptswarm,aflow,maas,masrouter}.
 Concurrently, self-checking and feedback mechanisms encourage agents to reflect on or repair their own outputs \citep{debate2,reflection,selfrefine}.
 These approaches, spanning architecture, algorithm, and introspection, provide useful gains but remain limited.
 Many proposed solutions are domain-specific, costly to scale, or increase complexity without offering general principles.
 Moreover, existing taxonomies of failure are largely descriptive and rarely yield prescriptive mechanisms for prevention or correction.
 Consequently, current systems remain fragile when confronted with complex or open-ended tasks.

-We argue that ensuring reliability necessitates a paradigm shift toward \emph{edge-level} intervention: each inter-agent message should be treated as a potential failure point where minimal clarification can halt cascading errors, illustrated in Figure~\ref{fig:Taxonomy}.
-To this end, we propose \textbf{AgentAsk}, a plug-and-play clarification module for LLM-based multi-agent systems.
-AgentAsk introduces a taxonomy of four core edge-level error types and implements a three-stage pipeline: (i) distilling knowledge from failure traces with a powerful evaluator, (ii) transferring this distilled capability to a lightweight clarifier trained to generate targeted questions, and (iii) refining the clarifier through reinforcement learning for adaptive, budget-aware behavior.
+To this end, we argue that ensuring reliability necessitates a paradigm shift toward \emph{edge-level} intervention: each inter-agent message should be treated as a potential failure point where minimal clarification can halt cascading errors.
+Based on this perspective, we introduce a taxonomy of four core edge-level error types that are responsible for most failures in MAS interactions.
+Guided by these insights, we propose \textbf{AgentAsk}, a plug-and-play clarification module for LLM-based multi-agent systems.
+AgentAsk operates by identifying potential failure points at each message handoff and applying minimal clarification to prevent cascading errors.
 Crucially, AgentAsk is designed to be lightweight, architecture-agnostic, and easily integrated into existing frameworks, enabling systems to intercept misunderstandings before they spread.